Frequently Asked Questions

 WGS84

 GPX is short for GPS eXchange format.
-In technical terms, it is an XML Schema that provides a standard way of storing GPX waypoints, routes, and information.
+It is a standard XML schema for storing waypoints, routes, and tracks.